Frequently asked questions

 EPIDIOLEX studies

-- In controlled and uncontrolled trials, an expanded access program, and other compassionate use programs, 1183 patients with LGS, Dravet syndrome, and TSC have been treated with EPIDIOLEX
+- In controlled and uncontrolled studies, including expanded access programs and other compassionate use programs, 1183 patients with LGS, Dravet syndrome, and TSC have been treated with EPIDIOLEX

 - 683 patients treated for more than 1 year